 *Published on July 31, 2017 in Progressive Dairyman.
 Jim Elliott is the Assistant Regional Manager for Lely.

-The ease and accuracy of the new technology, coupled with the rising labour costs in New York, were some of the reasons the Murrocks decided to update to their robotic milking systems last year.
+The ease and accuracy of the new technology, coupled with the rising labour costs in New York, were some of the reasons the Murrocks decided to update their robotic milking systems last year.

 Darryl Murrock, who farms with his sons, Dillon and Jeffery, near Watertown, New York, became an organic dairy farm in 2007 in order to meet consumer demands.
 Last year, he and his family began using four automated milking systems.

 They have since added a fifth robotic milking system in January 2017.
 In June, they also added an automated calf feeder.
 They are now able to divert organic milk from the robotic milking system directly to the automatic calf feeder to feed their calves.

 The Murrocks, who have about 225 cows, had been milking three times a day in a traditional parlour, where they averaged 33 kilograms of milk per cow.
 Since their January 2016 startup with the robots, their milk production has averaged 39 kilograms per cow.